MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trim-versions.md

 To queue the trim job, you need to determine the scope for version deletion and the trim mode to set the criteria for existing version deletion.
 You can delete old file versions based on version age, count limits, or automatic algorithm for all document libraries in a site or for a specific document library.

-Once you are ready to commit to the trim, you can queue the job to asynchronously delete versions matching the trim mode criteria.
-You will be able to monitor the progress of committed trim jobs to keep track of the deletion progress.
+Once you're ready to commit to the trim, you can queue the job to asynchronously delete versions matching the trim mode criteria.
+You'll be able to monitor the progress of committed trim jobs to keep track of the deletion progress.

 ## Trim existing Versions using PowerShell